GrossDesignCo/unnamed-astronav-game-idea/notes/dev-blog/2022/12-december.md

 * Apollo - Basic replica of the moon mission, constraints are basically just fuel.
 Start landed on earth.
 Get to orbit around moon.
 Get back to earth without exploding
 * Mars 1 - Slightly trickier mission, going from Earth > Mars > Earth.
 Explores the mechanics of mars being on different or same sides of the system at different times, moving slower than earth, the mechanics of slow = fall faster and speed up = get into wider orbit, basic gravity assist maneuver and high/low-energy positions, as well as thinking about positions as orbit vectors rather than fixed points
+* Trojan Horse - Start in orbit around Jupiter & use the stable orbits around Jupiter-Sun L4 to catch a particular asteroid in that orbit and bring it back to Jupiter
 * Horshoes - Say an asteroid is in a horshoe orbit with the earth and moon, or sun and jupiter.
 With constrained fuel (or something) get yourself into a matching orbit so you can capture (hit the same position without exploding) it
 * Two-on-Three (name pending) - Dream situation from above